 “All of her lingerie has a dash of lilac peeping about in lace frills, and there is an unmistakable odor of violets about her boudoir. … Just a few drops of toilet water sprinkled on lingerie before being folded always gives a delightful, lasting odor.”

-Lace was another dainty addition to French lingerie, and one of the more popular laces on French pieces was Valenciennes lace.
-In the seventeenth century, to use up flax yarn, women of Valenciennes began to make bobbin lace with early versions of the lace grounded with fancy mesh.
+Lace was another dainty addition to Victorian French lingerie, and one of the more popular laces on French pieces was Valenciennes lace.
+It was devised in the seventeenth century to use up flax yarn and women of Valenciennes began to make bobbin lace with early versions of the lace grounded with fancy mesh.
 As more open versions of the lace developed, the lace then became known as Valenciennes lace for the town where it was made.
 The open mesh continued to evolve over the eighteenth century and nineteenth century, until by the twentieth century, little of the famous lace was still made in Valenciennes (production had moved long ago to Belgium).
 Moreover, by the nineteenth century the lace could be made by machine rather than by hand.